"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Acknowledgements

 \section{Acknowledgements}

 We would like to thank our annotators, without whom \nomiracl could not have been built.
+We would also like to thank Akintunde Oladipo for providing the necessary Microsoft Azure credits for evaluating OpenAI models.
 This research was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada, a gift from Huawei, and Cloud TPU support from Google’s TPU Research Cloud (TRC).